trueheart78/trueheart78.com/resume.md

 * Mentored multiple software apprentices.
 * Ushered in a gif revolution.
-* Primary maintainer for the JWT authentication projects.
+* Handled the upgrade process for multiple applications through different Rails and Ruby versions.

 ### Vya (2007 to 2015) :envelope: